 Yet even if we cope well most of the time, we may not always be as resilient as we’d like.
 Research identifies doctors as a high-risk group for stress-related harm and also shows the pressures we’re facing are increasing.
 We can find ourselves overwhelmed by increasing demands or exhausted and dipping in our mood, morale or energy.

 The good news is that the last twenty years has seen breakthroughs in our scientific understanding of what helps resilience grow.
 Research has also shown that resilience training helps protect against the risk of depression, anxiety and stress related harm, while also strengthening our capacity to address challenges.
-That’s why we’ve set up this website and are developing online resilience trainings.
+That’s why we’ve set up this website and our online resilience training for doctors.

 - A short video-based online course Personal Resilience in an Hour.
 You can get this at a special offer price of £10, or watch some of the videos for free, at this link.

 - For a short article on Resilience for GPs by Dr Chris Johnstone, please see this link.

 - To sign up to our newsletter, and keep in touch with developments, please click here.

 ResilienceforDoctors.com is run in partnership by Dr Chris Johnstone (a resilience specialist and online educator who trained as a GP and then worked in mental health for many years) and Dr Simon Wade (a practising GP who set up and runs WebinarsForGPs.com, an online training service for GPs).
 They are joined by Professor David Peters of the Centre for Resilience at the University of Westminster.
 David also has a background as a GP before making resilience training his main work.